philmprice/block-host/README.md

 - Are extendable
 - Bring their dependencies along
 - May be upgraded by replacing core
+- Arrange extended project assets in a mirrored folder structure that can be independantely code-controlled

 It is currently in development, more info to come as things progress.